nestauk/arloesiadur_analysis_data/readme.md

 ## Arloesiadur data

-This repo contains data and documentation for all the data in [Arloesiadur](https://arloesiadur.org/), the innovation dashboard for Wales created by [Nesta](https://www.nesta.org.uk) and Welsh Government.
+This repo contains code, data and documentation for the data in [Arloesiadur](https://arloesiadur.org/), the innovation dashboard for Wales created by [Nesta](https://www.nesta.org.uk) and Welsh Government.

 This includes:
 * **[Industry data](https://github.com/nestauk/arloesiadur_analysis_data/tree/master/industry)** about industrial activity in Wales and its evolution